Shop

 A part of a series of Heilig Hart’s crazy experimental beers, Custodia started as an oud bruin.

-But Dusselier refuses to call the beer that because “it would have been too easy just to make an oud bruin,” he said.
+But Dusselier refuses to call the beer that because “it would have been too easy just to make an oud bruin,” he says.
 Instead, Dusselier adds a twist, kettle-souring the brown base with 1,000 litres of yogurt.
-“We make it difficult for ourselves because we wait until the Lactobacillus have multiplied themselves,” said Dusselier, noting that can take anywhere from twenty-four to thirty-six hours.
+“We make it difficult for ourselves because we wait until the Lactobacillus have multiplied themselves,” says Dusselier, noting that can take anywhere from twenty-four to thirty-six hours.
 “You can imagine industrial, commercial breweries will never do this because this is a really crazy idea.”

 The first batch went into foeders for sixteen months and the second in amphoras for four months.